 Keeping track of these referrals can be a challenge, especially when a bonus check is on the line.
 Make sure you document referrals directly in your application so they don't get forgotten.
 Keep a master list of all referrals that you can check when a new employee starts so you can let your employee know their referral was a success.
 You can also set up calendar reminders if you have a minimum employment time before you hand out that bonus check.

 Team Engine simplifies and unifies the entire referral process into one platform with text reminders to source referrals, custom links to track the referring employee, and automated outreach to potential applicants.

 You've been told patience is a virtue, but when it comes to blue-collar hiring, time is the enemy.
 How often have you found the perfect candidate only to find they have already accepted another offer?
 With the quarantines over, applicants aren’t going to be waiting around for you.
 They are hopping onto the first offer that comes their way.
 To get ahead of your competition, use this time to automate your hiring process to make it faster for both you and the candidate.

 - Immediately respond to every incoming application with a "thank you for applying" message and any clarifying questions about their experience

 - Let candidates schedule interviews using tools like Calendly so you can avoid the dreaded phone tag delay and manual scheduling woes

 - Send interview reminders the day before via text with directions to your office

 Team Engine automatically sends a personalized text and email to every applicant within an hour thanking them for applying and asking smart follow-up questions to fill in experience and licensing blanks.

-Although the quarantine makes everything seem bleak right now, a hiring frenzy is upon us!
-You’ll want to take a serious look at how to improve your hiring process so you can be ready to snag the best candidates quickly.
+As we emerge from the quarantines and distancing, it will take some time and a lot of effort to get back to "normal."
+You’ll want to take a serious look at how to improve your hiring process so you can snag the best candidates quickly.
 If you’re ready to stop collecting resumes and start making the best hires, sign up for a free consultation with a hiring expert.